RhinohawkUAV/rh_ros/APM_SITL.md

     Tools/scripts/install-prereqs-ubuntu.sh -y

-reload the bash profile
+Reload the bash profile

     . ~/.profile

-make user a member of dialout: this is done in similer autopilots
+Make user a member of dialout: this is done in similer autopilots

     sudo usermod -a -G dialout $USER

-unpack a specific version of gcc arm required by ardupilot
+Unpack a specific version of gcc arm required by ardupilot

     tar -xjvf gcc-arm-none-eabi-4_9-2015q3-20150921-linux.tar.bz2

+If there have been updates to some git submodules you may need to do a full clean build.
+To do that use:
+This also is important if modifying parts of the firmware.